mauritoharretche/mauritoharretche/README.md

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/lTRuG1F4VZ3LHMpXY2/giphy.gif" width="300" />
   <h1 align="center"> Hi 👋, I'm Maurito</h1>
-  <h3 align="center">I am a junior frontEnd Developer developing web applications.
+  <h3 align="center">I am a junior backend Developer developing web applications.
 Also, I work on my own projects.
-I have experience in various technologies such as ReactJs, Javascript, Laravel , PHP, NodeJS, CSS, Bootstrap, among others.
+I have experience in various technologies such as PHP, Laravel, SQL, ReactJS, JavaScript, Node.js, CSS, Bootstrap, among others.

-Currently studying Python.

-I am a proactive, committed person with good communication skills.
-I have experience in teamwork and have achieved good results.
-I have soft skills and I easily adapt to different situations.
-I'm an organized person.
+Currently, studying Python, with Django

+I'm a happy person, a team player, a coffee junkie and someone to talk to about anything.

+I am excited to continue growing professionally, learning new technologies, and facing new challenges in development.
+I am always open to exciting opportunities and collaborations where I can contribute my expertise and passion for technology.
   </h3>
 </div>